lllDavid/sitemap_crawler/README.md

+# Sitemap Crawler

-## Currently only works with: [Instaffo](https://app.instaffo.com/)
+Currently only works with [Instaffo](https://app.instaffo.com/).

 The crawler performs the following steps:
 1. Looks for a sitemap.
 2. Downloads the sitemap.
-3. Searches for a given job title combined with a given date in the sitemap URLs.
-Then shows only job posts newer than the specified date.
+3. Searches for a given job title combined with a specified date in the sitemap URLs, and displays only job posts published after that date.

 ## Usage